 Of course, there’s always the Ombre look.
 Popularized by pop music stars and other celebrities, a natural ombre mimics the look of a hair color that is being grown out.
 Generally, it has darker, more natural shades at the roots, with gradual lightening toward the ends.
 This trend has gone from very natural looking to shocking with the ends being lightened to everything from blonde to red to shocking pinks and purples.
 It’s a very flattering look on some girls and young women, but more mature women or those with “professional-type” careers might find it difficult to pull off in some of the more dramatic incarnations.

 On the other hand, if you have lighter hair color and you want to go very dark or black, be sure that you’ll want this color for a while.
 Black can be very difficult to dye lighter and match your original hair color.
 It also can present similar maintenance challenges as going very light over very dark.

 Need Help?
-Call us at our Hair Salons in St. James (Smithtown) or Wading River (Brookhaven), NY
+Call us at our Hair Salon in St. James (Smithtown) , NY

-When in doubt, come talk to us at either of our Pavlova Salon locations in Smithtown, St. James, or Wading River, NY.
+When in doubt, come talk to us at our Pavlova Salon location in St. James, Smithtown, NY.
 Our professional colorists have years of training and experience to help you select the right hair style for your skin tone and your lifestyle.